 7. If you require additional assistance in getting on/off stage, you would like the use of a microphone, or your performance requires “stage ninjas,” please let us know in advance.

-9. Anime Banzai is now requiring costume progress pictures as “proof of life”.
+9. The Anime Banzai Cosplay Contest is now requiring costume progress pictures as “proof of life”.
 We would like to see that you are working on your costume before the convention.
 We will require 2 photos of each costume, due by 11:59 pm on September 30, 2023.
 Email them to [email protected].

 If we do not receive these photos by the deadline, you will forfeit your spot in the show.